Phoenix IMPAc-TB

 The Immune Mechanisms of Protection Against Mycobacterium tuberculosis Centers (IMPAc-TB) program is an initiative established by NIAID in 2019 to elucidate the immune responses needed to protect against infection with Mycobacterium tuberculosis (M.tb).
 The program will lead to a better understanding of tuberculosis (TB) immunology, which is critical to guide the design and development of new and improved TB vaccines, and it aligns with the goals of the NIAID Strategic Plan for Tuberculosis Research (see a PDF of the full strategic plan).

-Under this initiative, three IMPAc-TB contracts were awarded to the following principal investigators:
+Under this initiative, two of the three IMPAc-TB contracts were awarded to principal investigators at Seattle Children’s Research Institute:

 - Rhea Coler, MSc, PhD, Seattle Children’s Research Institute: Coler Lab